weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 implemented a few real-world block cipher modes for authenticated encryption and decryption.

-You'll also gain
+You'll also gain experience with
-  * experience using type parameters and type constraints,
+  * type parameters and type constraints,
-  * experience using pattern matching,
+  * pattern matching,
-  * experience using pre-written cryptographic routines from other modules,
+  * the use of pre-written cryptographic routines from other modules,
-  * experience navigating some nuances of Cryptol's type checking system, and
+  * navigating some nuances of Cryptol's type checking system, and
-  * experience with `foldl`.
+  * the `foldl` operator.

 ## Load This Module